project-sunbird/sunbird.org-docs/developer-docs/server-configurations/configuring_email_notification.md

 You can aslo create custom email templates which are channel/tenant specific.
 When customized templates are not present, the default template is used to send emails for different actions in review workflows.

 To configure email template:

-* Addnew email template configurations in Form API
+* Add a new email template configurations in Form API
 * Manually insert the new template in Casandra DB of Sunbird middleware service

 ### Creating Custom Templates